vrtmrz/obsidian-livesync/README.md

 6. When all of the above steps have been done, Open "Resource list" on the left pane. you can see the Cloudant instance in the "Service and software".
 Click it.
    ![step 8](instruction_images/cloudant_8.png)

-7. In resource details, there's information to connect from obsidian-livesync.
+7. In resource details, there's information to connect from self-hosted-livesync.
    Copy the "External Endpoint(preferred)" address. <sup>(\*1)</sup>
    ![step 9](instruction_images/cloudant_9.png)